Skip to Main Content

 User Guides and Aids

-• Beilstein Dictionary (German -- English) - essential for deciphering German abbreviations and terms in the text
+• Beilstein Dictionary (German -- English) - essential for deciphering German abbreviations and terms in the text.
+(Digital version at Stanford Univ.)

 • Beilstein's Index: Trivial Names in Systematic Nomenclature of Organic Chemistry.